NathanDuran/RNN-Sherlock-Language-Model/README.md

 # RNN-Sherlock-Language-Model

-A Recurrent Neural Network Language Model trained on ['The Adventures of Sherlock Holmes'](https://sherlock-holm.es/ascii/).
+A Recurrent Neural Network Language Model trained on ['The Short Stories of Sherlock Holmes'](https://sherlock-holm.es/ascii/).

 The RNN is an adapted version of the one outlined in [this tutorial](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/) by Denny Britz.

-The data directory contains pre-processed data set (rnn-sherlock-training-data.pkl) and a pre-trained model.
-The included model has
+The data directory contains pre-processed data set (sherlock-training-data.pkl) and pre-trained models.
+The included model has...

 To generate a sentence with the included pre-trained model simply run rnn_sherlock_lm.py and call load_model() followed by generate_sentence().